agranlund/raven/README.md

 ## This is not a consumer product.
-It was designed as a one-off computer for myself, for learning and as a platform for low-level programming.
+This computer was designed as a one-off creation for myself, for learning and as a platform for low-level tinkering.
 Things like cost-reduction or other factors that might be important for a product was never high on the priority.

 Hardware and software sources are provided as-is and for free but comes with no guarantees or promise of support.